Jerome Laxale: 47th Parliament

-Laxale was the Labor Party candidate for the Division of Bennelong in the 2022 federal election.
+Laxale was the Labor Party candidate for the Division of Bennelong, which had once been represented by former Prime Minister John Howard, in the 2022 federal election.
 In order to stand for election, he renounced his French and Mauritian citizenships, which he inherited from his mother and father respectively.
-He was successful in his election and won the seat from the Liberal Party, becoming just the second Labor Member for the former Liberal Party stronghold seat in more than 70 years.
+He took the seat off the Liberals on a swing of 7.9 percent, just over the 6.9 percent swing he needed to win.
+He is just the second Labor member to win the former Liberal stronghold since its creation in 1949.